 This spring, YWiC is planning to offer an after school program for 5th graders.

-The goal for this Computing Club is to bring together up to 20 girls in 5th grade and spark their interest in computing by introducing core computer science concepts, programming, and robotics.
-Lessons may include Pencil Code, Ozobots, and cyber security and encryption.
+The goal of this Computing Club is to bring together up to 20 girls in 5th grade and spark their interest in computing by introducing core computer science concepts, programming, and robotics.
+Lessons may include Pencil Code, Ozobots, and cybersecurity and encryption.